 If you plan to leave and re-enter the United States, be sure to review the information on the Campus Maize and Blueprint website about travelling to campus from abroad.
 The CDC Travel Assessment has detailed information about what you will need to board a flight to the U.S. As was the case for Fall Term 2021, Winter 2022 courses will be offered in formats that include in-person, remote and mixed (hybrid) instruction, depending on curricular needs.

 This FAQ applies to continuing students only.
 If you are a new student and have not yet entered the United States, please refer to the FAQs for Newly Admitted Students.
 The FAQs for Newly Admitted Students also apply if you are transferring to U-M after attending an institution located in the U.S. or changing to a new academic level at U-M.

 As a current, continuing F-1 or J-1 student, can I take all remote classes, or must I take a mixture of in-person, mixed and remote classes?

-There are no in-person enrollment requirements for current students, who were enrolled in Winter (and/or Spring/Summer) 2020.
-This also applies to students who began their studies on-campus in Fall 2020.
-You can take the most appropriate courses for your degree program as long as you maintain a full course of study (or have an approved Reduced Course Load).
-You should check with your academic unit to make sure that your proposed course schedule, including your choices of in-person, mixed (hybrid) or remote classes, meets their requirements for your degree program.
+- Current students who began their studies on campus do not have in-person enrollment requirements.
+You can take the most appropriate courses for your degree program as long as you maintain a full course of study (or have an approved Reduced Course Load) and as long as your proposed course schedule, including your choices of in-person, mixed (hybrid) or remote classes, meets your academic program’s requirements.

 I would like to study remotely inside the U.S. but from outside Michigan during the Winter Term.
 Will I lose my F-1 or J-1 status?